 Finally, if you own a television built in 2008 or later, you probably don’t even need a Clear TV antenna in the first place.
 This is because all TV sets manufactured after this date are required by the government to include a built-in HD antenna (also called an ATSC tuner), which performs the exact same function as Clear TV.

-Hint: If you’re unsure whether or not your TV contains an ATSC tuner, this is a quick article that can get you moving in the right direction.
+Hint: If you’re unsure whether or not your TV contains an ATSC tuner, this quick article can get you moving in the right direction.

 The Bottom Line About Clear TV

-The number one reason why customers call Clear TV a scam is that it doesn’t do what it claims to do, which is to “receive hundreds of crystal clear digital and HD shows for free.”
+The number one reason why customers call Clear TV a scam is that it doesn’t do what it claims to do, which is to “receive hundreds of crystal clear digital and HD shows for free" as consumers set their minds up to think so at leat.
 In other words, it’s all a gimmick, and they’re venting their frustration.

 This is a completely legitimate complaint, however, because Clear TV only picks up local broadcast (e.g. major) stations, does not add any channels, and has nothing to do with cable.
 With this in mind, the reality is that you’ll probably only be able to receive 8-10 channels—and even then, numerous reviews claim that the picture quality remains poor.

-So here’s the bottom Line: If you’re interested in obtaining free broadcast HD channels, check to see if your TV already has a built-in ATSC tuner.
-If not, we’d recommend choosing an antenna from a more reputable manufacturer, such as the Mohu Leaf or Winegard Flatwave.
+So here’s the bottom Line: If you’re interested in obtaining free broadcast HD channels and are ready to say good bye to your premium network channels like AMC, Food Network, Travel Channel, HBO, and many more, check to see if your TV already has a built-in ATSC tuner.
+If not, we’d recommend exploring additional antenna options from another manufacturer, such as the Mohu Leaf or Winegard Flatwave in order to avoid shipping charges.